 While each of the components found in Shilajit are impressive when singled out, the overall result creates a substance with properties like no other found on the planet!

 The combination of fulvic and humic acids, trace minerals, plant resins, polyphenols, amino acids and C60-DBP complexes makes Mumie a truly complicated product that corrects imbalances at a cellular level - something only nature could have created over millions of years.

-When ingested, the fulvic and humic components kick start our mineral metabolism1 as well as increasing cell wall permeability, allowing all of the nutrients inside Shilajit to easily get through to where they need to go.
+When ingested, the fulvic and humic components appear to kick start our mineral metabolism1 as well as promoting cell wall permeability, allowing all of the nutrients inside Shilajit to easily get through to where they need to go.